Skip to content

 The questions we answer most often in #help-support, grouped by topic.
 If yours isn’t here, drop into our Discord and ask.

-A free, open-source admin and ban-management system for Source-engine game servers.
+A source-available admin and ban-management system for Source-engine game servers, free for community use.
 It has a web panel your admins log into and a set of SourceMod plugins running on each of your game servers.
 They share a database and coordinate through it.

 The Overview has the longer answer.